-The best gaming phones you can buy today
+The best gaming phones you can buy today in 2022

 The Nubia Red Magic 5G really invests in the tech gamers want, and that means as well as a strong all-round hardware spec this phone delivers a 144Hz refresh rate display as well as built in shoulder button triggers.